Jorgenpa/DHIS2-Commodity-Dispensing/README.md

 ## **Missing and/or Non-Optimized Functionality/Implementations **
 - Possible for user to choose between user account in the system in the dispense-form.
 As of now the user has to type who it is to and from.
 - The period-selector (InputField) in the Overview component only works in the Chrome browser.
 - In the dispensing cart it would be fitting to have the functionality to remove an item from the cart.
+- The ability to look at certain parts of the log.
+For example, viewing only elements from a chosen period in the log.